dstockhouse/eaglesat-plugsin/documents/data_rates.md

 the ground, two 50MP images with 67 interesting points each would be impractical.
 Instead, there are two possibilities.

+#### Regions of Interest

 The first, easier to implement but likely requiring a higher data rate, would be to crop regions of interest from every capture to send to the ground in raw image format.
 There would still be raw image data on the ground for the physicists to use in studies, but the satellite wouldn't have to transmit entire large images.
 Instead, the information sent to the ground would include:
 * Timestamp of when the image was captured
+* Orientation of the spacecraft during the exposure
 * Exposure duration (if exposure duration is dynamic)
+* Cropped regions of interest where the OBC detected candidate radiation events, along with location in the frame each event was found.
+This way the image can be effectively recreated on the ground assuming that the space between events is only noise.

+Another estimate we need to make is how large each event appears in the frame, that is, how many pixels are needed to store each event.
+Some studies on the ground looking for radiation with an image sensor of similar pixel size show events of approximately 12 pixels by 12 pixels, with some buffer around the edges to ensure that all the relevant data is included.
+So each event takes up 144 pixels, and each pixel is stored with one byte, and there are 67 events per capture, and there are two sensing planes, so the amount of data produced per capture is

+144 px/event * 1 byte/px * 67 events/sensor * 2 sensors = 19,296 bytes = 18.8 kB

+#### Complete Software Analysis

+The second possibility would be designing software on the OBC to detect, analyze, and characterize radiation events completely, without ever sending raw data to the ground.

 ### Contact